RALPH LAUREN OPERATING STANDARDS

-Subcontracting – Suppliers are prohibited from subconrtracting with unapproved suppliers for manufacturing or services and are responsible for ensuring that their subcontractors are held accountable to these Standards.
+Subcontracting – Suppliers are prohibited from subcontracting with unapproved suppliers for manufacturing or services and are responsible for ensuring that their subcontractors are held accountable to these Standards.

-International Trade Compliance – Suppliers must comply with all applicable international laws relationg to the import and export of products and are expected to participate in the Company's Supply Chain Security program.
+International Trade Compliance – Suppliers must comply with all applicable international laws relating to the import and export of products and are expected to participate in the Company’s Supply Chain Security program.

 Transparent Record Keeping – Suppliers must maintain and make immediately available for inspection accurate records.